DM-Dallas-19-practice/dm19-git-group-practice/README.md

 # Project Summary

-In this project, we'll be sharing a github repo with a few other classmates.
+In this project, we'll be sharing a github repo with another classmate.
 You'll learn to Branch, Pull and Push to a shared github repository.

 ## Step 1

 ## Summary

-In this step, we'll get the project set up.
+In this step, we'll get the project set up on two different computers.

 ## Instructions

+Partner up with a classmate and one of you will fork and clone this repo.
+Send the link to your forked github to your partner and have them clone it to their computer.
+Both of you should run npm install.
+Run npm start.

+## Step 2

+### Summary

+In this step, we'll add code to the project
+### Instructions

+Both people should add a file to the components folder.
+Whats included in the file doesn't matter(work appropriate!)
+Both should go into App.js and add their own <li>name</li> into the <ul> tag.